Trump's $2,000 checks stall in Senate as GOP blocks vote

 “There’s one question left today: Do Senate Republicans join with the rest of America in supporting $2,000 checks?”
 Senate Democratic leader Chuck Schumer said as he made a motion to vote.

+Meanwhile, Treasury Secretary Steven Mnuchin said some of the $600 payments might be sent by direct deposit to Americans' bank accounts as early as Tuesday night.
+Mnuchin tweeted that paper checks will begin to go out Wednesday.

-The showdown has thrown Congress into a chaotic year-end session just days before new lawmakers are set to be sworn into office for the new year.
+The showdown over the $2,000 checks has thrown Congress into a chaotic year-end session just days before new lawmakers are set to be sworn into office for the new year.
 It's preventing action on another priority — overturning Trump's veto on a sweeping defense bill that has been approved every year for 60 years.

 Saying little, McConnell signaled an alternative approach to Trump's checks that may not divide his party so badly, but may result in no action at all.